RamB98/SOEN-341/README.md

 <h2>Language and Technologies</h2>

-To build the website, we will use a combination of html, css as well as java.
+To build the website, we will use a combination of HTML, CSS as well as JavaScript JSON.
 We will document, code as well as share said code on GitHub.
 Github will also be used to track when our team meets, for how long we meet and what we discuss during those meetings

 <h2>Team log (meeting minutes)</h2>